-As with many towns in South Wales, planners have tried to improve traffic flow with large roundabouts and dual carriageways serving retail parks on the edge of town, leaving the pedestrianised town centre to survive on its own.
+As with many towns in South Wales, planners have tried to improve traffic flow with large roundabouts and dual carriageways serving retail parks on the edge of town, leaving the pedestrianised town centre to sink or swim.

 It was here that evangelist Stephen Jeffreys (1876-1943) had a vision which he always regarded as a miraculous moment in his ministry.
 The location has been described as the Island Place Mission or Gospel Hall, but the exact identity of the building is imprecise.
 While preaching in 1914, he saw on a wall of the chapel the face of Jesus as the man of sorrows with tears running down his face.
 It was claimed that many in the congregation saw it too and that it lasted for some time.
-He believed the outbreak of the First World War a few weeks later, with the blood of millions shed on the battlefields of Flanders, confirmed the prophetic nature of this experience.
-Jeffreys remained in Llanelli as pastor of the chapel for seven years, butĀ between the wars heĀ spent much time onĀ preaching missions to Scandinavia and alsoĀ to the United States, Australia, New Zealand and South Africa, sometimes accompanied by his brother and fellow evangelist George Jeffreys.
+He believed the outbreak of the First World War as few weeks later, with the blood of millions shed on the battlefield of France and Belgium, confirmed the prophetic nature of this experience.
+Jeffreys remained in Llanelli as pastor of the chapel for seven years, but in the years between the wars spent much time in travelling to preach at meetings in Scandinavia and also in the United States, Australia, New Zealand and South Africa, sometimes accompanied by his brother and fellow evangelist George Jeffreys.

-Like several of his brothers, young Rees began his working life at a local tin mill, but as a boy and in spare moments he would have enjoyed the freedom of the magnificent Brecon Beacons (now a National Park) which begin just on th edge of the village.
-In his childhood and youth he attended the ochre-coloured Gibeah chapel on the sharp bend in the main road, close to the junction with Llandeilo Road.Ā
+Like several of his brothers, young Rees began his working life at a local tin mill, but as a boy and in spare moments he would have enjoyed the freedom of the magnificent Brecon Beacons (now a National Park) which begin just a few hundred yards from the village.
+In his childhood and youth he attended the ochre-coloured Gibeah chapel on the sharp bend in the main road, close to the junction with Llandeilo Road.

 When he died, Jones was laid to rest within the church he had served for so long, where his tomb can be seen.
 A memorial tablet gives a long description of his life and work.
 Unfortunately, St Teilo's, a small neat church with a square tower and stair turret, is not normally open outside service times, but a noticeboard records that Jones was invited to the parish by Sir John Phillips of Picton Castle, whose sister he subsequently married, and that his work was generously supported by Madam Bridget Bevan of Laugharne.

 Christmas Evans (1766-1838), known as the one-eyed preacher, was born at Ysgaerwen, near the hamlet of Tregroes, about two miles north of Llandysul.
 You reach it up a narrow road turning off the A475 at some prominent farm buildings.
 The house has gone but the site is marked by an ash tree and on the railings around it is a plaque with an inscription in Welsh.
-It can be seen beside a stone bridge, a short distance beyond St Fraid's church (SA44 4NN).
-The plaque was put up in 1938, marking the hundredth anniversary of Evans' death.Ā Srtrictly speaking, TregroesĀ appears to be across the border in Cardiganshire, but is within theĀ parish of Llandysul.
+It can be seen alongside a stone bridge, a short distance beyond St Fraid's church.
+The plaque was put up in 1938, marking the hundredth anniversary of Evans' death

 In the course of his ministry, Evans spent time in Anglesey, Caerphilly, Cardiff and Caernarvon.
 He died while on a preaching visit to Swansea, where further details of his life are given.

-Roberts, who had worked as aĀ miner for twelve years,Ā came here in 1903 to begin preparatory studies for training as a minister, but did not stay long.Ā Ā He lived at a house called Ty Llwyn in Ebenezer Street, sharing with his friend and fellow student Sydney Evans.
-The double-fronted house lies immediately to the left of the cul-de-sac beside Ebenezer Chapel, but today looks unloved and in need ofĀ redecoration.Ā The two young men attended the Grammar School, close by in Water Street (SA38 9BH)Ā and worshipped at the peach coloured Bethel Chapel in Church Lane (SA38 9AA).
-Today the former Grammar School serves as a small community hall, available for hire.Ā Painted vividly in terracotta with anĀ bright green door, it forms a significant feature in the street.
-When Roberts came here, it provided a preliminary educational foundation for those intending to train at the Welsh Presbyterian College at Trevecca.
+The two young men attended the Grammar School, close by in Water Street (SA38 9BH), and worshipped at the peach coloured Bethel Chapel in Church Lane (SA38 9AA).
+Today the former Grammar School serves as a small community hall, available for hire.
+Brightly painted in terracotta with an equally bright green door, it forms a significant feature.
+When Roberts came here, it provided an educational foundation for those intending to train at the Welsh Presbyterian College at Trevecca.
 In 1904 he went with other students to hear Seth Joshua speak at Blaenannerch about a revival already in progress at a church in New Quay on the coast.
 Within weeks Roberts had taken the flame of revival back to his home church at Loughor, whence it spread to the rest of Wales and to many places much further afield.

 Lying in a beautiful valley near the confluence of two rivers, and on main roads between Brecon, Carmarthen and Builth Wells, the town is popular with tourists and boasts one of the oldest pubs in Wales, the King's Head in the Market Square.